DazzleTools/folder-datetime-fix/docs/Analyze-Strategies.md

 If you encounter memory issues:

 1. Use `--analyze=low-memory` to force minimal memory usage
-2. Use `--analyze=folder-only` if timestamps aren't needed
+2. Use `--analyze=folder-only` for ultra-minimal memory with timestamps
 3. Process smaller depth ranges separately
 4. Increase system swap/pagefile